Timeline: Protests against Saleh rule in Yemen

 April 6 - Qatari Prime Minister Sheikh Hamad bin Jassim al-Thani says the regional bloc Gulf Cooperation Council (GCC) will strike a deal for Saleh to leave.

-April 18 - Ruling party members form Justice and Development Bloc to support protests.
+April 18 - Ruling party members, including three former ministers, form Justice and Development Bloc to support protests.

 April 23 - Saleh agrees to step down in weeks in return for immunity from prosecution.
 The opposition agrees to the plan.